sfigg/commercialization-public/design/device-experiences/mobile-broadband--mbb--power-management-for-modern-standby-platforms.md

 ## Supported hardware power configurations

-To meet the power management requirements of a modern standby platform, only one hardware configuration is supported—the MBB device must use USB to connect to the platform.
+To meet the power management requirements of a modern standby platform, only one hardware configuration is supported&mdash;the MBB device must use USB to connect to the platform.
 Additionally, the USB-connected MBB device must:

 -   Report that it is self-powered and remote-wake-capable in the USB configuration descriptor for the device.
 -   Be attached to a system power rail that will be powered on at all times regardless of whether the platform is in modern standby.